 Over the course of his time with the company, it would employ over 1000 people and many of whom would be part of what was called ‘The Boiler Room.’

-There was a time when Jordan Belfort was one of the richest men in America or at least one of the most successful ones.
+There was a time when Jordan Belfort was one of the richest men in America or at least one of the most successful.

 He proclaims that at his highest point, he was earning over $50 million a year.
 According to him, he was also able to obtain a total of $1.5 billion for his company while investing in over 30 million-dollar companies.

-During that time, Jordan Belfort’s net worth may easily be in billions, but currently, he is under restitution to pay all the money he wrongfully took from his scam investments.
+During that time, Jordan Belfort’s net worth may quickly be in the billions, but currently, he is under restitution to pay all the money he wrongfully took from his scam investments.